 Beginner Running Program: Couch to 10k

-Once you’ve finished the 8 week program, you should feel confident in running medium distances around 10km.
+Once you’ve finished the couch to 10k – 10 week program, you should feel confident in running medium distances around 10km.
 Where you go next is up to you!
 Half marathon?
 Marathon?
 Ultra-marathons?
-Read our article
+Click here for our general HALF MARATHON TRAINING PROGRAM.
+Click here for Online Run Coaching enquires.

 Quick Tip

 Find a friend to run with!
-Running with someone else takes your mind of the task of running and makes it even more enjoyable.
-No one to run with?
+Running with someone else takes your mind off the task of running and makes it even more enjoyable.
+We highly recommend joining your local Parkrun.
+No Parkrun near by?
 Do not fret.
 Find a nice running path and pay attention to the world around you!
 A recent study has found that focussing on your surroundings when running improves your running economy and makes running feel easier!!
 (Shucker et al., 2016).

 References